Skip to main content

 Extended

-There is also an internal feature apigear, which is generated for the extended features, its usage is explained with the extended features.
-Each feature can be selected using the solution file or via command line tool.
+There is also an internal feature apigear, which is generated for the extended features.
+Its usage is explained alongside the extended features that pull it in.
+Each feature can be selected using the solution file or via the command-line tool.

 note